marchelbling/marc.helbling.fr/content/post/draft/gcp-notes.md

 ## Kubernetes

-Default ACLs do *not* provide access to pubsub so one has to explicitely enable pubsub when creating a cluster that requires to use the message queue.
+Default ACLs do *not* provide access to pubsub so one has to explicitly enable pubsub when creating a cluster that requires to use the message queue.

 ## Timeouts

 By default a client has 10s to process a message (in a way to maximize the throughput).
-This limit can be extended up to 10min by configuration the subscription
+This limit can be extended up to 10min by configuring the subscription
 FIXME: see https://github.com/algolia/analytics-go/pull/202

 ### Ack/Nack latency